Notes on “Army of None” by Paul Scharre (Book Review)

-This summer season I spent some time catching up on my ‘reading’ list and, specifically, on its not job-related part.
-You now, your brain deserves a vacation too 😉
+This summer season, I spent some time catching up on my ‘reading’ list and, specifically, on its not job-related part.
+You know, your brain deserves a vacation, too 😉

 So, let’s go through some of my key takeaways from the book.